24.3 Tabs vs. Spaces

 If you only care about how it looks within Emacs, another way to

-tackle this problem is to set the tab-width
+tackle this problem is to set the tab-width variable in a

 file-local variable (see Local Variables in Files).